-The Middle to Upper Ordovician sections of the Crozon Peninsula area, Armorican Massif (Paris et al., 1999; Vidal et al., 2011a), western France (Fig. 1A), were deposited on the continental terrigenous platform of Gondwana, located at high paleolatitudes (~60°S).
+The Middle to Upper Ordovician sections of the Crozon Peninsula area, Armorican Massif (Paris et al., 1999; Vidal et al., 2011a), western France (Fig. 1a), were deposited on the continental terrigenous platform of Gondwana, located at high paleo-latitudes ($\sim 60^{\circ}$ S).
 This study focuses on the Postolonnec Formation (Fm.)
-(Fig. 1B) as it is outcropping at the coastal cliffs at Postolonnec (48°14'18.50" N, 4°27'59.70" W; see Fig. 3 in Dabard et al., 2015).
-The section is characterized by siliciclastic facies ranging from medium- to coarse-grained sandstone beds with hummocky cross stratification (HCS) to silty mudstones containing siltstone laminae and lenticular coquina beds (Fig. 3, Dabard et al., 2015).
-Sedimentary features like

-75 HCS and lenticular coquina beds reflect storm wave action, and overall these sediments were deposited in storm-dominated shelf environments.
+(Fig. 1b) as it outcrops at the coastal cliffs of Postolonnec (48°14'18.50'' N, 4°27'59.70'' W; see Fig. 3 in Dabard et al., 2015).
+The section is characterized by siliciclastic facies ranging from mediumto coarse-grained sandstone beds with hummocky cross stratification (HCS) to silty mudstones containing siltstone laminae and lenticular coquina beds (Fig. 3, Dabard et al., 2015).
+Sedimentary features like HCS and lenticular coquina beds reflect storm wave action, and overall these sediments were deposited in storm-dominated shelf environments.

-The biostratigraphic calibration is based on a standard Gondwanan chitinozoan biozonation (Fig. 2; Paris, 1981; 1990; Dabard et al., 2007; Dabard et al., 2015).
-Desmochitina ornensis supports a Dapingian position for the top of the Grès Armoricain Formation and the base of the Postolonnec Fm. while the succeeding Belonechitina henryi Biozone of the lower Darriwilian is found several meters above the base of the Postolonnec Fm.
+The biostratigraphic calibration is based on a standard Gondwanan chitinozoan biozonation (Fig. 2; Paris, 1981, 1990; Dabard et al., 2007, 2015).
+Desmochitina ornensis supports a Dapingian position for the top of the Grès Armoricain Formation and the base of the Postolonnec Fm., while the succeeding Belonechitina henryi Biozone of the lower Darriwilian is found several meters above the base of the Postolonnec Fm.
 Other chitinozoan biozones found in the Crozon area supporting a lower Darriwilian position are Desmochitina bulla, Cyathochitina protocalix, and Siphonochitina formosa.
 Specimens of Linochitina pissotensis are recorded in the Morgat Member (Mb.) and indicate the upper Darriwilian Stage.
-The base of the Sandbian is correlated with the Lagenochitina ponceti Biozone and the Veryac'h Member, which also yields two younger Sandbian Biozones: the Lagenochitina deunffi and the Lagenochitina dalbyensis Biozones.
-Overall, the Postolonnec Fm. spans roughly fourteen million years starting close to the start of the Darriwilian Stage (~467 Ma) and ending close to the end of Sandbian Stage (~453 Ma).
-No radio-isotopic dating, chemostratigraphic or any other further constraints are currently available.
+The base of the Sandbian is correlated with the Lagenochitina ponceti Biozone and the Veryac'h Member, which also yields two younger Sandbian biozones: the Lagenochitina deunffi Biozone and the Lagenochitina dalbyensis Biozone.
+Overall, the Postolonnec Fm. spans roughly 14 million years, starting close to the start of the Darriwilian Stage (~ 467 Ma) and ending close to the end of Sandbian Stage (~ 453 Ma).
+No radioisotopic dating, chemostratigraphy, or any other further constraints are currently available.